jebberjeb/reframe-fsm/doc/HOWTO-blog.md

 Your first goal with this approach is building a useful model -- something that describes your UI at a glance.
-Beyond this size, you should consider splitting them up.
+Beyond this size, you should consider splitting it up into multiple state machines.
 Generating a diagram from your state machine's data can help with this, but we've found that right around the time the code becomes hard to read, so does the diagram.

 _TIP #2 Keep similar things together._